 These criteria will be applied through all aspects of the day including the written activity, presentation activity, formal interview and how your present yourself on the day.

-In addition judgements will be made on your Health and physical capacity to teach as outlined by the National College of Teaching and Leadership ITT criteria 2013 - www.education.gov.uk
+In addition judgments will be made on your health and physical capacity to teach as outlined by the National College of Teaching and Leadership ITT criteria 2013 - www.education.gov.uk

-Preparation for InterviewIn order to prepare for the interview, all applicants for PGCE Secondary Education with MFL are asked to:
+Preparation for InterviewIn order to prepare for the interview, all applicants for PGCE Secondary Education are asked to:

 Professional Skills Tests